 Estate administration is the process of legally transferring assets out of the name of the decedent and into the name or names of the proper beneficiaries.
 If this is not properly done in estate planning it is required after someone passes away.

 K & G handles all matters of estate administration including trust administration if the decedent died with a trust.
-Call us today with any questions or to consult with one of our probate attorneys.
-303-688-3535.
+Call us today with any questions or to consult with one of our probate attorneys at 303-688-3535.

 Matters in living probate and estate administration can become contested or result in disputes.
 While these are messy and unfortunate K & G attorneys are experienced in probate litigation and can assist you in navigating the stormy seas of a probate litigation matter.
 We seek to resolve disputes without going to court however sometimes court resolution of the probate matter is necessary.